JAlcocerT/JAlcocerT/content/docs/Entrepreneur/marketing.md

 The first time a marketer told me [about APIFY](https://jalcocert.github.io/JAlcocerT/apify/), was quite obvious that this was not impossible.

-Take into consideration that experts advice to:
+Take into consideration that experts advice is to:

 1. Ads are better for mass conversion of lower ticket items
 2. Cold emails ~ Leads are better for higher ticket items